-- 1. You or an adult should upload your project report and profile form.
-You will need to create a log in to do this, if you haven't already. - 2.
+- 1. You or your teacher/mentor should upload your project report and profile form.
+You or your teacher will need to create a log in to do this, if you haven't already. - 2.
 The assessor will read the documents you submitted. - 3.
 The assessor will provide feedback on your work against the different assessment criteria. - 4.
-If you meet the standard, you will receive your Silver Award.
-If not, we may: - recommend you resubmit for a Bronze Award - ask for further work to be done or request further information
+If you meet the standard, you will receive your Gold Award.
+If not, we may: - Recommend you resubmit for a Silver Award - Recommend further work to be done or request further information before resubmission for a Gold Award - Make no Award at all www.facebook.com/CRESTAwardsUK